1.1 The following definitions and rules of interpretation apply in this Agreement:

 12.4 Unless otherwise set out in the Scope of Work or as agreed in writing between the parties, the scope, purpose and duration of Personal Data and Processing (including the type of Personal Data, categories of Data Subjects and security details) covered by this Agreement is set out below:

 - The context for and purposes for the Processing of Customer Personal Data is the Supplier’s provision of the applicable services under the Agreement.

 - Processing of the Customer Personal Data by Supplier shall be for the term of the Agreement, provided that Personal Data shall not be Processed for longer than is necessary for the purpose for which it was collected or is being Processed (except where a statutory exception applies).

 PERSONAL DATA IN SCOPE:

 - Supplier may Process Personal Data Personal Data, consisting of name, telephone, e-mail, business address, instant messaging contact details and social media logins.

 - The group of data subjects affected by the Processing of their Personal Data consists of contacts of the Client as well as employees and staff of the Client.

-12.5 The Agency shall implement and maintain, at its cost and expense, appropriate technical and organisational measures in relation to its processing of Client Personal Data so as to ensure a level of security in respect of Client Personal Data processed by it is appropriate to the risks that are presented by the processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Client Personal Data transmitted, stored or otherwise processed.
+12.5 The Agency shall implement and maintain, at its cost and expense, appropriate technical and organizational measures in relation to its processing of Client Personal Data so as to ensure a level of security in respect of Client Personal Data processed by it is appropriate to the risks that are presented by the processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Client Personal Data transmitted, stored or otherwise processed.